 The department recognizes service to the department and university as a significant aspect of faculty development.
-The expectations of the department reflect the need for a probationary faculty member to learn about the institution, participate in the non-academic operations that are necessary for the functioning of the academic enterprise, and contribute to the those operations in appropriate ways.
-At the same time, the expectations reflect the need for probationary faculty to balance commitments to service with their responsibilities for teaching and scholarly activity.
+The expectations of the department reflect the need for a probationary and lecturer faculty members to learn about the institution, participate in the non-academic operations that are necessary for the functioning of the academic enterprise, and to contribute those operations in appropriate ways.
+At the same time, the expectations reflect the need for probationary faculty to balance commitments to service with their responsibilities for teaching and scholarly activity (tenure-track faculty only).
 The criteria defined here reflect this balance.